worldline22/FPGA_r_op/README.md

 ## code structure
 All of the solver program is implemented in `transmute` directory.
 Transmute means things changes radically, we sincerely hope our placement solver can improve wirelength dramatically!

+We use codes in `checker_legacy` to parse the input files.
+These file are copied from official checker, we its data structure and input logic, and move the data to our own data structure in `solver`.

+`solver/solverObject.cpp` includes data structure, such as STile, SInstance, SNet and SPin.
+It initializes solver and provides necessary information.
+It also includes force-oriented computation.

+`solver/wirelength.cpp` links FLUTE solver and gives cost function in ISM Solving.

+`solver/solver.cpp` is written for Bank-level coarse-grained ISM. `solver/solverI.cpp` is written for Instance-level fine-grained ISM.
+The function being executed in parallel is `realizeMatching` and `instanceWLdifference`, including cost computing and ISM solving.

+## Supplementary, Contribution Details

+Contribution in our team is proportional to commit record.
+Zhan Chen decides the main workflow and completes the framework of algorithm (such as iterative computing, update mechanism).
+Yuchao Qin finishes the ISM computing kernel (such as Independent Set Constructing, Matching).
+Haotong Zhang completes the parallelism in the algorithm and made some detailed modification.